jcervelin/mad-chat-websocket/README.md

-# Kotlin—Ktor Application using Http with Swagger and Open API
+# Kotlin—Ktor Application using Http with Websocket

 ## Build